-Comprehensive media management analytics provide a range of information about storage, bandwidth, video views and use, classes and discussions.
+In addition to engagement and other statistics, comprehensive media management analytics provide a range of information about storage, bandwidth, video views and use, classes, discussions, and more.
 While basic video services may provide information about the number of views, an analytics suite provides a range of information to maximize the effectiveness of media content.

 Administrative Use of Video Analytics